amigavision/amigavision.github.io/vs.md

 AmigaVision is not about having the largest collection of files — it’s about having the *right versions*, running *correctly*, with *minimal latency*, and *minimal time between power-on and play*.
 Our core design priorities are:

 ### ⏱️ Cold Boot → Playable Game
 Time-to-fun matters.
-From power-on to interacting with a game, the entire startup path is designed to be short, deterministic, and free of unnecessary layers, configuration screens, or guesswork.
+From power-on to interacting with a game, the entire startup path is designed to be short, deterministic, and free of unnecessary layers, configuration screens, splash screens, or guesswork.

 ### 🧠 Intelligent Version Selection
 The correct PAL/NTSC and OCS/AGA version is selected automatically.
 You shouldn’t need deep Amiga knowledge to know which variant runs correctly, has the right timing, or avoids known bugs — AmigaVision makes that choice for you.